guerillamos/traefikwin/README.md

 # traefik on DockerforWindows
 A dockerfile with a simple tweak for bringing up Traefik with automatic cert on DockerforWindows...
 Complete with a preloaded chmod 600 acme.json.

-1. Build the image - docker build -t {YourTag} .
+1. 1.
+Build the image yourself or pull it down from the dockerhub.
+(If you pull this image keep in mind that you may need to change the path to your cert file in your traefik.toml)

 2. Attach a shell and double check the permissions.
 (I did the multiple times mainly because I couldn't believe it worked!)